 As running is a high impact, repetitive sport, it is common for runners without proper coaching to get injured.
 If you are feeling joint pains, muscles that are constantly sore, muscle tightness, it could be a result of an excessive volume of running.

-What you can do: Scale back on the running and incorporate other exercises, such as resistance training, stretching, or yoga to ensure that your body does not become riddled with imbalances and injuries so that you can continue to move and keep active for years to come.
+What you can do: Scale back on the running and incorporate other exercises, such as resistance training, stretching, or yoga, so you avoid over-working your body in the same way.
+This will help to prevent injury, so that you can keep active for years to come.

 2. Relying on weight loss products

 There are pills that doctors prescribe to quickly bring down the weight of a morbidly obese patient, such as a patient with a BMI over 30.
 However, because these drugs often have side effects, they are prescribed with caution and only in extreme cases when other health issues may prove more fatal if they remain obese.

 Some over-the-counter products may come with side effects, or even contain dangerous banned substances.
 Other weight-loss products like diuretics may help to bring your weight down quickly by expelling water that your body normally retains, but the effects are very quickly lost once you stop taking them.

 What you can do: Instead of relying on diet pills, change up your diet instead.
 By increasing your intake of fibre and protein, you can feel satiated for a longer period, so that you eat less in the long term!

 3. Cutting out an entire food group